Released 16 September 2016 via Jagjaguwar

 Those of you familiar with the work of Baz Luhrmann, may recall these immortal lines from his 1996 classic, Romeo and Juliet.
 But what does it mean?
 Apparently, nothing to do with actual roses, but is a suggestion that a name is little more than an artificial and meaningless convention.
 Oh, Baz, you’re so wise.

 Preoccupations, until April this year, was better known as Viet Cong.
-Unfortunately, this name was too offensive for one Ohio college, which cancelled a show for that very reason and a Canadian music website which allegedly ran a “number of days since Viet Cong promised to change their name” counter, after the band announced plans to change its name in September 2015.
+Unfortunately, this name was too offensive for one Ohio college, which cancelled a show for that very reason and a Canadian music website which had the best hosting from services as hebergement web quebec and allegedly ran a “number of days since Viet Cong promised to change their name” counter, after the band announced plans to change its name in September 2015.
 Explaining that they were “artists and not politicians”, they apologised to anyone who had found the previous name offensive.

 But it wouldn’t be the first band with an “offensive” name.
 Joy Division are a prime example, (add the word “Nazi” and do a quick Google search, if you didn’t already know) a band with an extremely controversial name but largely got away (perhaps because it was 1976, and Mark Zuckerberg was yet to invent life).